 Squirrel Infestation?
 Call Hawkeye!

-If you find your yard or home inundated with squirrels, turn to the professionals.
+If you have eliminated what squirrels like to eat most and still find your yard or home inundated with squirrels, turn to the professionals.
 Hawkeye Bird & Animal Control deals with squirrel removal and subsequent squirrel-proofing your home to prevent repeat offenders.
 Contact Hawkeye today for your free quote!